IoannisSina/HAR-Files-Analyzer/README.md

 ## Description ⚡

-HAR analyzer is a University project for the course web programming and systems which is used to upload and analyze HAR files :chart_with_upwards_trend:\
-Users are able to upload HAR files and see information about them :chart:\
+HAR analyzer was created for the course web programming and systems [CEID](https://www.ceid.upatras.gr/en/), University of Patras and is used to upload and analyze HAR files.
+Users can upload HAR files and see information about them.
 Admins can see statistics for all har file that have been uploaded to the Database

 ## Steps to run 🏃

-1. Set-up a server and upload the Databse file project_web.sql
+- Set-up a server and upload the Databse file project_web.sql
-2. Upload all the other files to the server
+- Upload all the other files to the server
-3. Open index.php from login-register folder
+- Open index.php from login-register folder

 ## Accounts 🔒